warlock20/StartWithA/SECTOR_RESEARCH_TODO.md

 - [ ] Auto-extract company mentions
 - [ ] Auto-categorize clipped content
 - [ ] Direct save to collector
+Web Clipper Browser Extension: This is a power-user feature, but it's a game-changer.
+A browser extension would allow your users to be on any website, highlight a piece of text, and with one click, send it directly to their sector research notes on your platform.
+The extension could automatically capture the source URL, and the user could even add a quick note or tag right from the extension.

 #### 12. Integration with Document Imports
 - [ ] Link imported PDFs to canvas notes